ZORL

 Package: zorath-env | Binary: zenv

-Catch configuration errors before they reach production.
-Language-agnostic, privacy-focused, zero runtime dependencies.
+Catch configuration errors and leaked secrets before they reach production.
+13 commands, 14 validation types.
+Language-agnostic, privacy-focused, zero dependencies.

 cargo install zorath-env